FAQs/Myths and Facts

-- If the complainant was incapacitated, and the respondent knew, or should have reasonably have known of the incapacity, indications of consent are irrelevant.
+- If person was incapacitated, and initiator should have reasonably known of the incapacity, indications of consent are irrelevant.

 According to the U.S. Department of Justice, nearly 99% of sexual assault offenders in single-victim incidents were male.
 An estimated 91% of the victims of rape and sexual assault are female and 9% are male.
 We focus on the gendered nature of this crime.

 Both men and boys are victims of rape.
 In addition, any man who knows someone who has been raped may be deeply affected.
-All men have something to gain by being a part of ending violence against women and the gender hierarchy that influences these crimes.
+Many men are part of ending violence against women and the gender hierarchy that influences these crimes.

-Eight in ten college rapes involved someone the attacker knew, more than half involved a date.
+More than half of college rapes involved a date.
 Eighty-six percent of these rapes occurred in off-campus housing or in a car.
-Prior to the rape 42% had not been sexually active.
 (Rape on Campus: Facts and Measures)

 Many victims of sexual assault will experience Rape Trauma Syndrome (RTS).
 As the victim works through the stages of RTS, denial and memory loss are often experienced, followed by flashbacks and slowly coming to terms with the trauma of the event.
 During this process, victims may not be able to remember specifics or order of details.
 The amount that they remember will change over time.

 Survivors may also face social pressures to change their stories.
-She may be afraid of her attacker, especially in cases where sexual assault is linked to relationship abuse, and change her story once he finds out she has pressed charges.
-She may also be ashamed because of the way her family, friends, or other communities are judging her as a result of the incident and change her story so people will not judge her as much.
+The survivor may be afraid of the attacker, especially in cases where sexual assault is linked to relationship abuse, and change the story once the assailant finds out charges have been filed.
+The survivor may also be pressured by family, friends, or other community members to change her story.

 There are many barriers to reporting.
 Consider the ways reports of sexual assault are usually handled in the media, in communities, and in the criminal justice system.
 Often, the victim’s sexuality and sexual history are questioned along with her clothing, drinking choices, and behaviors.
-Victims are often scrutinized just as harshly, if not more harshly than the perpetrators they accuse.
+Victims are often scrutinized just as harshly, if not more harshly, than the perpetrators.
 This process is re-victimizing and does not make reporting an appealing option.
-Also, given the often private setting of the crime, there is rarely substantial evidence.
-Victims may recognize this and think that no one will believe them if they come forward.
-In many cases, women may not recognize what they experienced as a crime because of the proliferation of sexualized violence in the media and expectations that liberated women should be willing to have sex.
+Based on societal reactions, and low prosecution rates, victims may think that no one will believe them if they come forward.
+In many cases, women may not recognize what they experienced as a crime because of the proliferation of sexualized violence in the media.
 Victims may also deny or minimize what happened to them as a coping mechanism.
 There are also substantial physical barriers to reporting.
 Women may not have the time, money, knowledge, support system, or language capacity needed to access the reporting process.